Petzys/usdx_scraper/README.md

 Output defaults to `./songs/`

 Required parameters:
-- At least one input (Input directory or Spotify Playlist)
+- At least one input (Input directory, Spotify Playlist or Input.txt)
 - usdb.animux Credentials
 - If Spotify is used: Spotify Web API Credentials (Client ID and secret)

+Also available on Docker Hub: https://hub.docker.com/r/mrpetzi/usdx_scraper

 The scraper heavily relies on https://usdb.hehoe.de/ and http://usdb.animux.de/ to work.
 Might optimize this in the future.